alpacafluff/thesis-menstrual-calendar/processing/readme.md

-# DATA POINT DETECTOR TEST FOR MENSTRUAL CALENDAR (Processing sketch)
+# Data Point Detector Test for Menstrual Calendar (Processing sketch)

 This is a computer vision color tracking program that identifies data points on a physical menstrual calendar.
 Part of María del Pilar Gomez Ruiz's Thesis Project for the Interactive Telecommunications Program at NYU Tisch School of the Arts